MahirQT/KiddyCanvas/README.md

-# EMNIST Handwritten Character Recognition
+# KiddyCanvas Handwritten Character Recognition

 This project implements a Convolutional Neural Network (CNN) for recognizing handwritten characters using the EMNIST dataset.
 It includes a drawing application that allows users to draw characters and get real-time predictions.